Branch Basics Ultimate Guide to Nontoxic Floor Cleaning: It’s Easier Than You Think!

 Tools for Clean, Nontoxic Floors:

-- from the Branch Basics Starter Kit:
+- From the Branch Basics Starter Kit:

-- Vacuum (HEPA sealed systems are recommended)
+- Vacuum (HEPA sealed systems are recommend)

 - Scrub Brush

-- Microfiber Cloth or Rag
+- Microfiber Cloths*

 - Clean, Dry Towel